HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 Participants SHOULD populate `meta.profile` elements for all resources to indicate which profiles the resources should conform to.

-Participants SHOULD also support implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.
+Participants SHOULD also implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.

-These requirements originate from the base FHIR specification, not additional requirements imposed by mCODE.
+The profile search requirement originates from the base FHIR specification.
+It is not an additional requirement imposed by mCODE.
 Refer to the [FHIR Documentation on supported profiles](https://www.hl7.org/fhir/profiling.html#CapabilityStatement.rest.resource.supportedProfile) for details.

-#### Use mCODE Operations Whenever Possible

-Participants MAY support additional operations for communication between actors, such as for subscription or polling models.
-The operations described in the mCODE Implementation Guide SHOULD be used within such models whenever possible.

 ### Conforming with mCODE Profiles

-Each [mCODE profile](artifacts.html#1) includes conformance criteria describing which resources MUST conform to mCODE profiles.
+Each [mCODE profile](artifacts.html#1) includes conformance criteria describing which resources MUST or SHOULD conform to mCODE profiles.
 For example, in [CancerDiseaseStatus], the conformance criteria states that any resource associated with an mCODE Patient (as [defined above](#identify-mcode-patients)) that represent an observation of patient's response to cancer treatment MUST conform to that profile.

 Each mCODE profile expresses requirements and expectations for individual mCODE instances in terms of structural constraints and terminology bindings.
 Any FHIR resources claiming to conform to mCODE MUST [validate](https://www.hl7.org/fhir/validation.html) against the declared mCODE profile.

 #### Conformance to US Core

 Most mCODE profiles are based on US Core profiles defined in the [US Core Implementation Guide (v3.1.1)](http://hl7.org/fhir/us/core/index.html).
 For example, the [CancerGeneticVariant] profile is based on [US Core Laboratory Result Observation Profile][USCoreLaboratoryResultObservationProfile] and [CancerPatient] is based on the [US Core Patient][USCorePatientProfile] profile.
-If a resource validates against any of the US Core-based mCODE profiles, it will be in compliance with US Core.
+If a resource validates against any of the mCODE profiles based on US Core, it will be in compliance with US Core.

 Where US Core does not provide an appropriate base profile, mCODE profiles FHIR resources.
 An example is [CancerDiseaseStatus], based on Observation because US Core does not provide a profile for non-laboratory observations.